jirayus013t/cybersecurityprojects/HacktheBox/Sherlocks/hyperfiletable.md

-Converting mft.raw into .csv and then load it in TimelineExplorer
+Converting mft.raw into .csv and then load it into TimelineExplorer
 ```
 python3 'C:\CTF\TOOLS-FOREN\analyzeMFT\analyzeMFT.py' -f .\mft.raw -o analyzed_mft.csv
 ```